-As at 31 December 2023 and 2022, the Company could not maintain certain financial ratio as specified in the loan agreement.
-However, the Company had negotiated with the bank, and had obtained a waiver letter for the condition to maintain certain financial ratios from that bank on 28 September 2023 and 3 November 2022, respectively.
+As at 31 December 2024, the Company could maintain certain financial ratio as specified in the loan agreement.
+As at 31 December 2023, the Company could not maintain certain financial ratio as specified in the loan agreement.
+However, the Company had negotiated with the bank, and had obtained a waiver letter for the condition to maintain certain financial ratios from that bank on 28 September 2023.

-As at 31 December 2023 and 2022, the Company had no long-term credit facilities which has not yet been drawn down.
+As at 31 December 2024 and 2023, the Company had no long-term credit facilities which has not yet been drawn down.

-17. Leases
+18. Leases

-The Company as a lessee
+18.1 The Company as a lessee